 If your child is on the SEND Support Record you will be invited to a review meeting each term.
-This review will look at your child's progress in relation to layered targets set for their class, intervention targets from targeted SEND support and any personal targets set for children with more individual needs.
+This review will look at your child's progress in relation to their own targets, intervention targets from targeted SEND support and any personal targets set for children with more individual needs.
 A copy is given to all stakeholders working with your child.